Copenhagen on a Budget: Free Attractions, Cheap Eats and Real Savings

 Museums with free entry (specific times)

 If you can visit on a Sunday, combining the National Museum (free) with the King’s Garden and Nyhavn produces a full free morning.
+The best museums in Copenhagen guide has the fuller list if you want to plan a free-days museum crawl.

 Cheap food in Copenhagen